cloudposse/github-commenter/README.md

 __NOTE__: Create a [GitHub token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) with `repo:status` and `public_repo` scopes.

-__NOTE__: The module accepts parameters as command-line arguments or as ENV variables (or any combination of command-line arguments and ENV vars).
+__NOTE__: The utility accepts parameters as command-line arguments or as ENV variables (or any combination of command-line arguments and ENV vars).
 Command-line arguments take precedence over ENV vars.